tawnyblvd/web-functions-and-objects-review/README.md

 Output: ["hello", "there", "these", "are", "some", "strings"]
 ```

+BONUS:
-BONUS: Rewrite this using a callback
+  A. If you didn't rewrite this using an array method with a callback
+  B. Make it work even if the array has mixed types inside `[1, 'HELLO', {one: 'uno'}] would become ['hello']`

 ## 7. Combine strings